 The Los Angeles of the future has become an environmental disaster, a mutant hybrid.
 Everyone who can afford it has moved to one of the “off world colonies”.
 The Tyrell Corporation has designed humanoids called replicants to be used as slave labour on the foreign planets.
 The androids are virtually indistinguishable from real humans, but the law forbids them from setting foot on Earth.
 Yet some of these androids manage to slip through and it is the job of the “blade runners” to hunt them down.
 It is not called execution, it is called retirement.
 Based on Philip K. Dick’s novel Do Androids Dream of Electric Sheep?
 (1968), Blade Runner, both visually striking and philosophically charged, remains a landmark movie in the sci-fi genre, having reached cult status and influenced a generation of film-makers and designers alike.

 The costumes are just one of the many details that make Blade Runner so timeless, and much of the inspiration for the clothes came from film noir.
 The entire feel of the film is film noir.
-The film was shot by cinematographer Jordan Cronenweth in high contrast, sparingly using colour and employing instead unusual camera angles and shafts of light, evoking the depth and style of black and white classic movies.
+The movie was shot by cinematographer Jordan Cronenweth in high contrast, sparingly using colour and employing instead unusual camera angles and shafts of light, evoking the depth and style of black and white classic movies.

 “After reading the script, we definitely felt that Blade Runner was of that film noir genre, and we looked back to the films of the 1940s for inspiration.
 Deckard (Harrison Ford’s character) was as much a Gumshoe as Sam Spade (Humphrey Bogart),” said Michael Kaplan, one of the costume designers (Charles Knode was the other one) in an interview.
 Scott himself saw Blade Runner as a film noir set 40 years in the future, complete with femmes fatales and detectives in trench coats.
 Harrison Ford’s trench is indeed a clear analogy to noir (in Blade Runner, too, the time of day is appropriately night and the rain is everlasting), but that unpredictable combination of shirt and tie plants his hardboiled detective on completely new territory.